influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Single node or cluster

-InfluxDB OSS (open source) is a single node instance that's fully open source without redundancy.
+InfluxDB OSS is a single node instance that's fully open source without redundancy.
 If the server is unavailable, writes and queries immediately fail.

 InfluxDB Enterprise offers multiple nodes (cluster) of InfluxDB with high-availability and redundancy.
 Multiple copies of data are distributed across multiple servers, so the loss of one server doesn't significantly impact the cluster.

-If your performance requirements fall into the [moderate](#guidelines-for-a-single-node) or [low](#guidelines-for-a-single-node) load ranges, you can likely use a single node instance of InfluxDB.

 If your performance requires at least one of the following: